davidnuescheler/thinktanked/raemax-sisters/README.md

 - Touch controls automatically appear on mobile devices and tablets!

 ### Objective
+- **Beat both levels** to complete the game!
-- Navigate through the level by jumping across platforms
+- Navigate through each level by jumping across platforms
 - Collect golden gems to increase your score (+100 points each)
 - **Collect flying kitties** 🐱 for a 10-second flying power-up! (+500 points)
   - Hold Space/↑ to fly upward, release to glide down